python-botogram/botogram/docs/api/bot.rst

       * :py:class:`botogram.ReplyKeyboardHide`
       * :py:class:`botogram.ForceReply`

+      The syntax parameter contains how the message should be processed by Telegram, and it can be either ``plain`` (no syntax) or ``markdown``.
+If you don't provide it, botogram will try to guess which syntax to use by parsing the message you want to send.
+This feature is not supported by all the Telegram clients.

       :param int chat: The ID of the chat which should receive the message.
       :param str messgae: The message you want to send.
       :param bool preview: If you want to show the link preview.
       :param int reply_to: The ID of the message this one is replying to.
+      :param string syntax: The name of the syntax you used for the message.
       :param object extra: An extra object you want to attach (see above).

    .. py:method:: send_photo(chat, path[, caption="", reply_to=None, extra=None])